“Good times or bad, markets are the place to look for clues to the future.”

 * Average Annualized

 ** The Advisor has contractually agreed to reduce its fees and/or pay Fund expenses until at least July 31, 2017.
-This figure excludes Acquired Fund Fees and Expenses, interest, taxes and extraordinary expenses.
+Investors pay the net expense ratio.

 Performance data quoted represents past performance and does not guarantee future results.
 The investment return and principal value of an investment will fluctuate so that an investor's shares, when redeemed, may be worth more or less than their original cost.
 Current performance of the funds may be lower or higher than the performance quoted.
 Performance data current to the most recent